-Most states practice capital punishment, although the trend is moving away from execution as a criminal punishment.
-As of 2019, 30 states still allow for the death penalty:
+Many U.S. states practice capital punishment, although the trend is moving away from execution as a criminal punishment.
+As of 2021, twenty-four states still allow for the death penalty:

 Want to Learn More About the Death Penalty?
 Talk to an Attorney

-As you can see, the death penalty is still alive and well in a majority of states.
-Although it only applies in certain cases, it's just a reminder of the power that the government can have when depriving you of your freedoms through the criminal justice process.
-If you're facing criminal charges, it's in your best interests to contact an experienced criminal defense attorney to ensure that your rights are protected.
+As you can see, the death penalty is still carried out in some states.
+Although it only applies in certain cases, it is an extreme reminder of the serious consequences of the criminal justice process.
+If you are facing criminal charges, it is in your best interests to contact an experienced criminal defense attorney to ensure that your rights are protected.